mlrawlings/instrumitter/README.md

-        error,          // the first argument passed to the callback value,          // the second argument passed to the callback time,           // the time the callback was called elapsedTime,    // time since the invocation of the original function }
+        error,          // the first argument passed to the callback value,          // the second argument passed to the callback time,           // the time the callback was called elapsed,    // time since the invocation of the original function }
 }
 ```